TheLoopsMeow/OnlineStore/README.md

 It uses fake shopping items from https://fakestoreapi.com/docs and uses the following to API URL in fetch to retrieve items:  https://fakestoreapi.com/products

 Known issues:
-User input field allows decrimenting the number of the product graphically below 0 using the arrow even though the quanitty below 0 won't be set as the item's quantity.
+User input field allows decrimenting the number of the product graphically below 0 using the arrow even though the quantity below 0 won't be set as the item's quantity.
 The input field shouldn't go below 0.
 Needs CSS styling.